semperai/arbius/README.md

 - **/website** frontend interface you see on arbius.ai

+- **/explorer** frontend task explorer you see on explorer.arbius.ai

 - **/docs** frontend you see on docs.arbius.ai

 - **/paper** source for building pdf